The Temples That Jerusalem Forgot

-Martin's placement of the Temple above the Gihon spring is also faced with overwhelming difficulties.
-His argument for its location here is circular: he claims that the Temple's stones were removed, therefore the lack of physical evidence here confirms his claims.
-But this is an argument from silence, that offers no positive evidence for its accuracy.
+Martin’s placement of the Temple above the Gihon spring is also faced with overwhelming difficulties.
+His argument for its location here is circular: he claims that the Temple’s stones were removed, therefore the lack of physical evidence here confirms his claims.
+But this is an argument from silence with no positive evidence to support it.
 Again, he is forced to rely completely on literary evidence, evidence which when read in its original context does not support his claims.

 Even a passing familiarity with the area above the Gihon Spring is enough to show the impossibility of putting the Temple here.
 This is an area known today as the City of David, the location of the original Jebusite city conquered by David.
 It consists of a long, narrow hill, about 400 m long (1,312 ft) from north to south and averaging about 100 m (328 ft) wide from east to west (shaded yellow in the photo above).
 It is surrounded on the east, west, and south by the steep-sided canyons of the Kidron and Tyropoean Valleys, both of which were deeper and steeper in ancient times.
 The Gihon Spring is located down in the Kidron Valley below the northeast corner of the City of David, right at the point where the hill above is the most narrow (see also the photo below).
 From there, the hill continues to rise to the north through a broader area known as the Ophel (shaded red in the photo above) until it reaches the peak of the hill behind the large walls of the Temple Mount (at the upper left of the photo above).

 Two things immediately become clear from this simple description.
 The available land above the Gihon Spring is simply not enough for even the inner courts of the Temple, much less the larger outer courts.
-The Mishnah gives the east-west dimension of the inner courts as at least 150 m (492 ft), half again as much as the area above the Gihon Spring (Mishnah Middoth 2.5,6).
-If the inner courts would not fit here, what about the even larger outer courts, such as the Court of the Gentiles?
-In the reconstruction drawing at the back of Martin's book, these have been reduced to a narrow walkway around the inner courts.
+The Mishnah gives the east-west dimension of the inner courts as at least 150 m (492 ft), half again as much as the area above the Gihon Spring (Mishnah Middoth 2.5-6).
+If the inner courts would not fit here, what about the even larger outer court, the Court of the Gentiles?
+In the reconstruction drawing at the back of Martin’s book, this has been reduced to a narrow walkway around the inner courts.
 The truth is that there simply is not enough room for the Temple above the Gihon Spring.

 As can be seen in the photo above, the Stepped Structure (Area G) that Martin associates with the Temple is on top of the hill, while the Gihon Spring is far below at the bottom of the hill.
 This shows the absurdity of his claim that the waters of the Gihon sprang up within the Temple grounds themselves (p.
 284 ff.).
 How did the water get from the bottom of the mountain to the top of the mountain?

 The historical sources he mentions refer to huge reservoirs of water within the Temple.
-But if this is the location of the Temple, where are they?
-The area above the Gihon includes a single rock-cut tunnel in which steps descend to the Gihon spring below (Warren's Shaft).
-A couple of small horizontal shafts down at the level of the spring itself led water off to the south (Hezekiah's tunnel and the Siloam channel).
-Only a single sizeable reservoir has recently been found, but it, too, is down at the level of the spring, at the bottom of the hill, and dates to before the construction of the Temple.
-These water installations have been well preserved.
-But there is no sign of the huge reservoirs claimed by Martin to have once been here.
-These facts create great difficulties for Martin's theory.
+But if the area above the Gihon is the location of the Temple, where are they?
+Here, instead, a rock-cut tunnel has been found in which steps descend to the Gihon spring far below.
+Horizontal shafts down at the level of the spring led water off to the south (through Hezekiah’s tunnel and the Siloam channel).
+Yes, a sizeable reservoir has been found here, but it, too, is down at the level of the spring, at the bottom of the hill.
+There is no sign of huge reservoirs up where Martin claims the Temple to have been.
+These facts create great difficulties for Martin’s theory.
 Yet the actual Temple site on the Temple Mount is underlain by thirty-four rock-cut pools (cisterns), some incredibly large, that were fed by elaborate aqueducts bringing water from miles away.
 These pools and the aqueducts that fed them perfectly match the descriptions in the sources quoted by Martin.

-Among the many other errors and unsupported claims that Martin makes is that "there was no 'Upper City' on the western hill" until the 2nd cent.
-B.C. (p.
-267; the Western Hill or Upper City includes the areas known as Mt.
-Zion today, a name that has shifted in the city over time, as well as the Armenian and Jewish Quarters).
-The belief that the Western Hill was long uninhabited, once shared by some archeologists, was conclusively disproved in the 1970's by the discovery of an imposing stretch of the "Broad Wall" built by King Hezekiah in the 8th cent.
+Among the many other errors and unsupported claims that Martin makes is that “there was no ‘Upper City’ on the western hill” until the second century B.C. (p.
+267).* The belief that the Western Hill was long uninhabited, once shared by many archeologists, was conclusively disproven in the 1970’s by the discovery of an imposing stretch of the “Broad Wall” built by King Hezekiah in the 8th cent.
 B.C.
-This massive, 7 meter thick stone wall was constructed over pre-existing homes, exactly as mentioned by the prophet Isaiah (in Isa.
+This massive, seven meter thick stone wall was constructed over pre-existing homes, exactly as mentioned by the prophet Isaiah (in Isa.
 22:10).
-Many subsequent discoveries have confirmed the early occupation of the Western Hill, including a huge tower (the "Israelite Tower"), preserved to the remarkable height of 26 feet (8 meters), built over pre-existing occupation.
+Many subsequent discoveries have confirmed the early occupation of the Western Hill, including a huge tower (the “Israelite Tower”), preserved to the remarkable height of 26 feet (8 meters), built over pre-existing occupation.
 This tower and a section of the wall to which it was attached faced the Babylonian assault of the armies of Nebuchadnezzar, of which evidence was found at the site, including Babylonian arrowheads.
 Additional conclusive evidence of early occupation has been found all over the Western Hill.
 Of these amazing, well-documented discoveries, Martin appears to be ignorant.

 Instead, Martin claims, incredibly, that Simon the Hasmonean was the first to initiate settlement of the Western Hill.
 And he did this in the most remarkable way: he “had [the old] Mount Zion destroyed, [and] moved as many (probably most) of the buildings [on Mt.
 Zion] (including Davids’ tomb) up to the southeast [sic] ridge in what became known as the Upper City.
 In effect, Simon simply moved ‘Mount Zion’ and most of its buildings directly west across the Tyropoeon Valley and up to the top of the western hill” (p.
 342-45).
 But Martin offers no physical evidence to prove that this incredibly costly feat, unprecedented in world history, actually took place.
 On the contrary, the location of David’s tomb in the City of David was known and can be documented right up through the end of the Second Temple period (70 A.D.).
 Only in the 10th cent.
 A.D., more than a thousand years after the time of Simon, is David’s Tomb mentioned on the Western Hill for the first time.
 The cenotaph (large stone marker) of the Tomb of David that Martin claims was constructed by Simon actually dates to the Crusader period (11th-12th cent.
 A.D.).
 Once again, Martin’s extravagant claims are made without supporting physical evidence and in direct contradiction of the known facts.